There is magic in “no”. It’s not the clothes you have in your closet that help you create style, it’s the ones you reject.

 It’s all too easy to find clothes that are almost good.
 They look nearly right, you like something about them.
 I’ve spent thousands of dollars on mistakes like this.

-I didn’t arrive at being a stylist but being stylish from my teenage years, I got here through trial and error and realising I had made a lot of mistakes.
+I didn’t arrive at being a Personal Stylist by being stylish from my teenage years, I got here through trial and error and realising I had made a lot of mistakes.

 I call them mistakes because I created outfits that were somehow good but never great.
 I looked nice but not amazing.
 And occasionally one outfit would really come together and it would feel awesome.